abgier-avraha/Swift-DI-Container-Example/README.md

 Very basic Swift DI container with no fancy reflection.
 Dotnet like API.

+What's the point of scoped dependencies when you have to use property wrappers to manually declare the scope you want?
+I have idea.

 Please refer to `Tests/main.test.swift` for example code utilising Protocols and Type Erasure.

 ## Inject